Typescript-TDD/ts-auto-mock/README.md

 #### Create mock list
-createMock list it will create a list of mocks automatically You dont have to provide the entire interface, just a partial of the one to mock
+createMock list it will create a list of mocks automatically

 ```ts
 import { createMockList } from 'ts-auto-mock';